Co-Sponsored by NYSMATA and NYSATA

 Our goal is to develop each student’s creative process.
 All students work on the creation of personal, meaningful, increasingly complex, artistic statements.
 We are interested in ideas, curiosity, discovery, critique, and the discipline of engaged creative exploration.

 With extensive viewings and discussions of work, each class includes a strong foundation in the history of it’s medium.
 All classes teach fundamental, formal, aesthetic principals.
 Classes also involve extensive teaching of the technical skills associated with each individual discipline.The first 2 1/2 weeks are generally spent learning foundations, history, and technical skills, and completing assigned exercises.
 The final week and ½ is spent developing and finishing individual final projects.

-Free your imagination and be part of an inspiring adventure in the cutting-edge fields of video, filmmaking, photography, or computer graphic arts in the School of Media Arts held at SUNY Oswego.
+Free your imagination and be part of an inspiring adventure in the cutting-edge fields of video, filmmaking, photography, electronic sound art or computer graphic arts in the School of Media Arts held at SUNY Oswego.
 We will require your intense focus, motivation, and commitment in this program.
 Your reward will be exciting and challenging classes, work sessions, critiques, lectures, field trips, and presentations by visiting artists.